 - Track 3-3Immunopathology & Immunooncology

 - Track 3-5Neuroimmunology & Osteoimmunology

 Each immune component has its own mechanism pathways for production and function.
 Molecular and cellular factors involved in these mechanisms must also be studied to get an insight on the immune system and discover solutions for any immune disorders.
 Molecular and cellular mechanisms which mediate allergic inflammation involve several multiple mediators, cell type and lymphocytes/ interleukins pathways.
 Allergy or allergic diseases is caused due to hypersensitivity of immune system in response to the genetics or environmental factors.
-The allergy is of different types with difference mechanism for each.
 The symptoms range from Rhinitis, inflammation, Allergic urticaria, Atopic eczema, Conjunctivitis, Angioedema and Anaphylaxis.
 The cure for several involves therapies, vaccines, Antihistamines, Decongestants, Moisturizing creams (emollients) and Steroid medication.